-A player who was selected in the SuperDraft, provided his club offered him a contract and the contract offer was refused by the player.
-In the event his team does not offer him a contract after being on trial, the player will have the option to be placed on Waivers on the date following the drafting club's first Regular Season game.
-If no club is prepared to sign him off Waivers, the player will be placed on the drafting team's "College Protected List" until the December 31 in the year following the draft in question, after which date the team loses the rights to sign the player.
+A "College Protected Player" is a player who was selected in the MLS SuperDraft, provided his drafting club offered him a contract and the contract offer was refused by the player.
+If his club does not offer him a contract after being on trial, the player will have the option to be placed on Waivers on the date following the drafting club's first MLS Regular Season game.
+If no club is prepared to sign him off Waivers, the player will be placed on the drafting club's "College Protected List" until December 31 in the year following the draft in question, after which date the club loses the rights to sign the player.

 General Allocation Money

-Each MLS club receives an annual allotment of General Allocation Money.
-In 2017, that allotment is $200,000 per club.
+Each club receives an annual allotment of General Allocation Money.
+In 2018, that allotment is US$200,000 per club.

 A club may also receive General Allocation Money in the following cases:

-- The transfer of a club’s player to another club outside of MLS.
+- The transfer of a club's player to non-MLS club outside MLS

-In any year that the League adds an expansion club or clubs, (i) all clubs will receive an equal amount of General Allocation Money and (ii) any club that loses a player in the Expansion Draft will receive additional General Allocation Money.
+In any year that the League adds one or more expansion clubs, (i) all clubs will receive an equal amount of General Allocation Money and (ii) any club that loses a player in the Expansion Draft will receive additional General Allocation Money.
 New expansion clubs receive a separate amount of General Allocation Money for their inaugural season.

 General Allocation Money can be traded by clubs.

-General Allocation Money can be traded by clubs.
-Allocation Money can be used to "buy-down" a player's salary budget charge as part of managing a team's roster, including buying a salary budget charge below the League maximum of $480,625.
-For example, a team may "buy down" a player earning $500,000 to a budget charge of $300,000 by using $200,000 of General Allocation Money.
+Allocation Money can be used to "buy-down" a player's Salary Budget Charge as part of managing a club's roster, including buying a Salary Budget Charge below the League maximum of US$504,375.
+For example, a club may "buy down" a player earning US$500,000 to a Salary Budget Charge of US$300,000 by using US$200,000 of General Allocation Money.